rodrigodzf/Jack-Audio-For-Unity/README.md

 - If the Unity window loses focus then the sound will stop.
 To prevent this you can check the Run in Background checkbox in player settings.

 - You might need to recompile jack2 or disable the `Random memory allocations (Bottom-up ASLR)`, if Unity crashes on start.
-See this issue https://github.com/rodrigodzf/Jack-Audio-For-Unity/issues/15#issuecomment-527897023
+See [this](https://github.com/rodrigodzf/Jack-Audio-For-Unity/issues/15#issuecomment-527897023) issue.

 ## Compiling the plugin